acuminous/jinkies/README.md

 use 'Fallback' for the theme name

 \* We like [http://www.rosswalker.co.uk/movie_sounds/](http://www.rosswalker.co.uk/movie_sounds/)
-although the wav files form this site need [some love](#audio) before they will work.
+although the wav files from this site need [some love](#audio) before they will work.

 ## <a id="supportedFormats"></a>Supported File Formats
 ### <a id="audio"></a>Audio